Written byAmanda Wong

 Back up Mac with third-party software

 There are some excellent applications exclusively for creating backups for Mac.
-Just like Time Machine, such back software for Mac makes a local backup of your Mac to an external hard drive.
+Just like Time Machine, such backup software for Mac makes a local backup of your Mac to an external hard drive.
 But it features more practical functions than Time Machine:

 - Schedule your custom backup plan.
 You can set the app to back up your Mac every week, every month, etc.